Phoenicaulis: Description

 The species is a perennial herb producing one or more stems up to 25 to 30 cm tall from a caudex.
 The basal leaves are narrowly lance-shaped to teardrop-shaped, up to 10 cm long, and woolly in texture.
 Leaves higher on the stem are shorter and usually less hairy.
 The inflorescence is a raceme of flowers with purple or pink petals up to about 1.5 cm long.
 The fruits are narrow, hairless siliques up to 9 cm long, and stick out from the stem on pedicels.
+The fruits are shaped like a dagger, giving the common name daggerpod.

-Range and Habitat
+Range and habitat

 The plant grows in many types of habitat, especially rocky areas.
 It occurs in sagebrush scrub, scree, exposed volcanic and clay slopes, rock outcrops, hills, banks, and meadows.
 In the southern part of its range it also grows in the alpine climate of high mountains.
 It grows at up to 3200 meters in elevation and flowers early in spring.